webdesignsbytom/dg-snooze-app/README.md

 App developed with:

-Frontend: React, JavaScript, Tailwind, Axios, validator, react-native
+Frontend: React Native, JavaScript, CSS, Axios,

-Backend: Express, Prisma, JavaScript, express-handlebars

 ## Run this project locally

 1. Fork this repository and clone the fork to your machine.
 2. Navigate to client and server files and run
 3. `npm install`
-4. `npm start`
+4. `npx expo start`

 ## Design Information